roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 "To begin somewhat"—from your point of view, most likely; "Uwah, I'm doing great"—from mine.

 No one call off my problems of English indeed.
-BUt I am doing  best I am capable of upon the time of publishing the chapter.
+But I am doing  best I am capable of upon the time of publishing the chapter.
 My English knowledge (as of the end of 2020) is being utterly for British and American movies' subtitles; for translated from Japanese *manga* and novels; and for songs' lyrics, which had been accompanied by a constant look up dictionaries for unfamiliar words.
 Should confess I have never learned English with intention to write, just to be able to read and understand verbal language.

 Must admit it is not sufficient.
 I do not have much of motivation, however, to learn Japanese nor English, presently.